sharpton/shotmap/README.md

 1. Compared unassembled or assembled metagenomic sequences to a protein family database
 2. Calculate metagenome functional abundance and diversity
 3. Compare metagenomes using a variety of statistical and ecological tools
-4. Identify protein families that differentiate metagenomes
+4. Identify protein families that differentiate metagenomes using robust statistical tests

+Shotmap can be run on a multicore computer or can optionally interface with an SGE-configured computing cluste (i.e., a cloud).
-Shotmap manages the information and data associated with this workflow in a relational database and will handle the communication with and transfer of data between a database server and a distributed computer cluster (SGE).
+Shotmap can also optionally manage the information and data associated with this workflow in a relational database.

 Quickstart
 ----------